authup/documentation/src/guide/development/javascript-server-adapter/http-middleware.md

 ## Configuration

-The `craeteHTTPMiddleware` method, accepts a configuration object.
+The `createHTTPMiddleware` method, accepts a configuration object.
 The redis client, if enabled, is used to cache verification responses from the backend service.

 ```typescript